thomasma/flatfilereader/README.md

     DelimitedBean bean = (DelimitedBean) spec.loadRecord(line);

-Approach#1 - FIXED COLUMN: You parse the file and each line to the parser.
+Approach#1 - FIXED COLUMN: You parse the file and provide each line to the parser.
 --------------------------------------------------------------------------
 Now lets see how you define the same for a fixed column record format.
 The parsing code above stays the same.
 The difference is in how you annotate your result bean class.